 How Can an Insurance Agent Obtain a Financially Responsible Officer Surety Bond?

 BondExchange makes obtaining a Florida Financially Responsible Officer Bond easy.
 Simply login to your account and use our keyword search to find the “contractor” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
-Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.
+Gain access now and let us help you satisfy your customers’ needs.
+Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.

 Is a Credit Check Required for the Florida Financially Responsible Officer Bond?

 Yes, surety companies will run a credit check on the contractor to determine eligibility and pricing for the Florida Financially Responsible Officer bond.

 Contractors with excellent credit and work experience can expect to receive the best rates.
 Contractors with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the contractor’s credit.